Nordic Nato accession set to reinforce Baltic states' security

 These risks have only been underlined by Russia’s angry reaction to Finland’s and Sweden’s decision to join Nato.
 The Kremlin described Finland’s move as “absolutely” a threat to Russia.
 Dmitry Peskov, President Vladimir Putin’s spokesman, told reporters that “expanding Nato yet again does not make our continent more stable and safe”, according to Interfax, the Russian news agency.

-Putin told Niinisto last week that Finland is making a “mistake” by joining Nato as it faces “no security threats”.
+Putin told Niinisto last week that Finland is making a “mistake” by joining Nato, as it faces “no security threats”.

 There are fears that – once free of its Ukraine entanglement – Russia could take military advantage of the interim period this year before Finland and Sweden receive the full protection of Nato’s collective defence agreement under Article 5.